Covariant Origin of the $U(1)^3$ model for Euclidean Quantum Gravity: Covariant U(1) theory

 \subsection{Review: SO(4) Holst action}

 The non-Abelian SU(2) formulation can be obtained from the Palatini action or the Holst action for the gauge group SO(4).
-The two actions differ by a topological term multiplied by the Immirzi parameter \cite{17}.
+The two actions differ by a topological term multiplied by the Immirzi parameter \cite{9}.
 The way this works is that the momentum conjugate to the SO(4) connection has to descend from a tetrad which we call {\it tetrad constraint} $T^{ab},\; a,b=1,2,3,\; T^{[ab]}\equiv 0$.
 From the tetrad constraint one deduces the {\it simplicity constraint} $S^{ab}$ which has the advantage that one can formulate it purely in terms of of the momentum conjugate to the connection.
 Unfortunately the tetrad constraint and simplicity constraint are not equivalent: The simplicity constraint admits another solution inequivalent to the tetrad constraint which is usually neglected by hand.
-In order to avoid any doubtful reasoning, we will thus avoid the simplicity constraint in what follows.
+In order to avoid any doubtful reasoning, we therefore avoid the simplicity constraint and work instead with the proper tetrad constraint.

 Nevertheless, requiring the dynamical stability of the primary simplicity constraint yields among others a secondary constraint which we call {\it dynamical constraint} $D^{ab}$.
 In the non-Abelian theory the Dirac algorithm stops here (there are no tertiary constraints), the constraints $S^{ab}, D^{ab}$ form a second class pair and the Lagrange multiplier of $S^{ab}$ within the primary Hamiltonian is therefore completely fixed by the stability condition.
-To arrive at the Hamiltonian formulation in terms of SU(2) one utilises the Lie algebra isommorphism so(4)$\cong$su(2)$\oplus$su(2) and gauge fixes one copy of the decoupled su(2) Gauss constraints using the time gauge $e^t_j=0$ ($e^A_I$ is the tetrad with tensorial indices $A=t,a;\; a=1,2,3,$ and Lie algebra indices $I=0,j;\; j=1,2,3$).
+To arrive at the Hamiltonian formulation in terms of SU(2) one utilises the Lie algebra isomorphism so(4)$\cong$su(2)$\oplus$su(2) and gauge fixes one copy of the decoupled su(2) Gauss constraints using the time gauge $e^t_j=0$ ($e^A_I$ is the tetrad with tensorial indices $A=t,a;\; a=1,2,3,$ and Lie algebra indices $I=0,j;\; j=1,2,3$).
 The Hamiltonian formulation then results from solving the second class constraints, half of the Gauss constraints and the time gauge and by passing to the corresponding Dirac bracket.